-The AD7944 has four power supply pins: an analog supply (AVDD), a buffer supply (BVDD), a digital supply (DVDD), and a digital input/output interface supply (VIO).
-VIO allows a direct interface to any logic from 1.8 V to 2.7 V. To reduce the number of supplies needed, the VIO, DVDD, and AVDD pins can be tied together.
+The AD7985 has four power supply pins: an analog supply (AVDD), a buffer supply (BVDD), a digital supply (DVDD), and a digital input/output interface supply (VIO).
+VIO allows direct interface with any logic from 1.8 V to 2.7 V. To reduce the number of supplies needed, VIO, DVDD, and AVDD can be tied together.
 The power supplies do not need to be started in a particular sequence.
-In addition, the AD7944 is very insensitive to power supply variations over a wide frequency range.
+In addition, the AD7985 is very insensitive to power supply variations over a wide frequency range.

-In normal mode, the AD7944 powers down automatically at the end of each conversion phase and, therefore, the power scales linearly with the sampling rate.
-This makes the part ideal for low sampling rates (even of a few SPS) and battery-powered applications.
+In normal mode, the AD7985 powers down automatically at the end of each conversion phase and, therefore, the power scales linearly with the sampling rate.
+This makes the device ideal for low sampling rates (even a few SPS) and batterypowered applications.